wengandrew/wengandrew.github.io/_pages/teaching.md

 ## Graduate Student Instructor

-I served as graduate student instructor (GSI) for ME565: Battery Systems and Control, in Winter 2021.
+I served as graduate student instructor (GSI) for ME565: Battery Systems Modeling and Control, in Winter 2021.
 Beyond core responsibilities, I organized extra tutorials on Matlab/Simulink to help students with without a mechanical engineering background catch up on course prerequisites.
 I also volunteered to update course homework, lecture material, and quizzes, to improve accessibility of course materials for students without a background in controls engineering.

 ## Guest Lecturer